-(This week’s article is based on a note I wrote to myself on 2 August 2018 at 9.35pm.
-All the words in brackets were added for the publishing of this article).
+This article is based on a note I wrote in my journal on 2 August 2018 at 9.35pm.
+All the words in brackets were added for the publishing of this article.

 I just had my dating ultrasound scan.
 I’m 14 weeks and three days.
 Due 2 April 2019.
 Exactly what I thought.
-I guessed that and I was right!
+I guessed that, and I was right!
 I am in tune with my body.
 (I chose to have one ultrasound scan in each of my pregnancies.)

 It was so so beautiful to see my lovely baby swimming and squirming.
 How glorious!!
 My baby is so beautiful.

 She said a version of this twice.
 With MUCH emphasis!
-And both times I was completely silent.
-I did not address her or say a word.
-I didn’t even nod.
-On purpose.
+And both times, I was silent.
+I did not address her or even nod.
 Not out of anger or powerlessness.
-I had much to say!
+I had lots to say!
 But I knew it wasn’t the context.
 I didn’t need to convert her to my beliefs—her heart didn’t seem open to that anyway.
 She was content with her fear reproducing ways.

-2) If there was some type of anomaly picked up in a scan I would absolutely continue with the pregnancy.
+If there was some type of anomaly picked up in a scan, I would absolutely continue with the pregnancy.
 So when you say ‘I need to check the baby has all their bits’, that still doesn’t change my resolve!
 I am invested in their life.
-They have been given to me.
-I welcome them wholeheartedly.
-(As you probably know, scans are sometimes conducted to allow the mother/parents to then abort the child if abnormalities are found).
+(Scans are sometimes conducted to allow the mother/parents to abort the child if abnormalities are found).

 The bottom line is… an ultrasound scan is not where I put my trust.
-I won’t rely on the scan to give me reassurance that I have a healthy, whole baby.
-(If my peace is based on anything other than the unshakable nature of God’s goodness, then I have opened myself up for disappointment on life’s terms.)
+I won’t rely on the scan to reassure me that I have a healthy, whole baby.
+(If my peace is based on anything other than the nature of God’s goodness, then I have opened myself up for disappointment on life’s terms.)